 There are 8 main ethnic groups in Gambia living side by

 traditions and even caste

 and fusion.
 Indeed, the average Gambian will tell you he feels

 he has more in common with his countrymen than he has with a Senegalese

 are classified as part of the Niger-Congo language group and as

 a whole represent a snap-shot of Senegambia society.
-However,

-centuries.
+over the centuries.
 There were migrations of people into the Gambia

-before the 19th century but such movement of people greatly
+before the 19th century but such movement of people greatly increased

-came from Casamance, Futa Toro, Sierra Leone, Mali, Guinea Bissau and
+from Casamance, Futa Toro, Sierra Leone, Mali, Guinea Bissau and

 other West African countries.